gcatbiobank/GCAT_panel/3_merge_samples/SNVs/Readme.md

 library(dplyr)
 library(R.utils)

-2- Create subfolders for each chromosome in the outputs folder ( i.e: chr_10) and empty_batches folder too.
+2- To create subfolders for each chromosome in the outputs folder ( i.e: chr_10) and empty_batches folder too.

-3- Before execute samples_merge_SNVs.R script, you must be sure that merge_callers_SNVs.R is executed for each chromosome and sample. samples_merge_SNVs.R script cut by batches of 50000 the chromosome 1 to X, for this reason is recommended obtain all chromosomes merged by caller.
+3- Before to execute samples_merge_SNVs.R script, you must be sure that merge_callers_SNVs.R is executed for each chromosome and sample. samples_merge_SNVs.R script cut by batches of 50000 the chromosome 1 to X, for this reason is recommended obtain all chromosomes merged by caller.
 Otherwise, the script will breaks, because will miss some chromosome.

-4- Execute the R script in cloned folder like this:
+4- To execute the R script in cloned folder like this:

 Rscript samples_merge_SNVs.R 33608 2 path_input files